 - Any vehicle can provide far more cargo-carrying capacity than a person on foot, no matter how fit they might be.
 You might have tremendous endurance and be a seasoned “rucker”, but no matter how fit you are and how big your backpack you are limited by your human frailty when it comes to the carrying of cargo.
 Having the right tools and plenty of provisions will only increase your chances of survival.
 When you are carrying a backpack that holds everything you need, every single ounce has to be accounted for.
 A vehicle will always allow you to include more of the things you do need, along with some elective or nice to have items.

-- Vehicles are the best thing going when you need to move people that have a hard time going on foot: People who are injured, the very young and the very old or people who are just plain out of shape.
-Even a comparatively short hike can be tough if someone does not have the basic capability to make it through, or are struggling with injuries.
+- Vehicles are the best thing going when you need to move people that have a hard time going on foot: People who are injured, the very young and the very old, or people who are just plain out of shape.
+Even a comparatively short hike can be tough if someone doesn’t have the basic capability to make it through, or is struggling with injuries.
 While a vehicle does not eliminate these shortcomings, it makes traveling with such people far easier and faster.

 - The speed afforded by vehicles is a tremendous asset all in itself.
 Going fast means you go farther in the same amount of time and that means travel is more efficient.
 Speed is also a defense mechanism.
 When you need to put distance between you and a threat, like a personal threat from a hostile human or something like an encroaching disaster, the speed and mobility of a vehicle can turn that threat into a rapidly receding memory in the rearview mirror.